This is the most listened-to radio talk show in America, a program that meets and surpasses all audience expectations on a daily basis.

 We've sent people up to Washington for a purpose, and they don't do anything we want them to do.

-It's a self-described grassroots right wing conservative with unwavering principles.
+He's a self-described grassroots right-wing conservative with unwavering principles.

-He uh most recently has worked as an engineering representative processing permits for cable TV and telephone companies with synergetic design inc in Florida and South Carolina.
+He most recently has worked as an engineering representative processing permits for cable TV and telephone companies with Synergetic Design Inc. in Florida and in South Carolina.

-Said he began planning his bid in January, announced his intentions at the Dorchester County Republican Executive Committee meeting, said he hasn't met Graham, but is not happy with his uh with his record.
+Said he began planning his bid in January, announced his intentions at the Dorchester County Republican Executive Committee meeting, said he hasn't met Graham, but is not happy with his record.

-Now some people say this is a long shot, and of course it is.
+Now, some people say this is a long shot.

-What I need to do is get myself known and for people to find out who I am and where I'm coming from, he's amassed uh about three point seven million dollars, more than all but two of the many Republican senators up for re-election uh next year.
+What I need to do is get myself known and for people to find out who I am and where I'm coming from.

-So that is what's happening in uh in South Carolina.
+So that is what's happening in South Carolina.

-It's uh it for South Carolinians in the know it's old news.
+For South Carolinians in the know, it's old news.

-This is uh Don in Lake Ronconcuma, New York.
+This is Don in Lake Ronkonkama, New York.

 It's great to have you with us.

-Uh yes, uh, you know it and I know it.
+Yes, you know it, and I know it.

 Yes.

-Listen, briefly before I get to my question, I just want to offer my prayers to uh Louis Libby and his family.
+I just want to offer my prayers to Louis Libby and his family.

 That's terrible what he's going through.

-Yes, uh Patrick Fitzgerald joins the ranks of Mike Nyphon and Ronnie Earl, it looks like uh well.
+Yes, Patrick Fitzgerald joins the ranks of Mike Nifon and Ronnie Earl, it looks like.

-Actually, uh I used to have a name for him, Fitz Fogg, but I think it's it's more like Fitz Schumer.
+Well, actually, I used to have a name for him, Fitzfogg, but I think it's more like Fitz Schumer.

 Very good.